 The bucket seats are comfortable enough for short runs, and offer good lateral support, but little thigh support for the long haul, and they don't have enough built-in adjustability for tall folks, limited by the short length of the cockpit.
 The seatback rake adjuster is a wheel, not a lever, and it is in a very tight space between the side of the seat and the door, nearly impossible to use with the doors closed.

 Cargo room in the Sky is barely adequate for a single person's weekend getaway, let alone a couple's.
-There's only 5.4 cubic feet of space under the decklid with the top up, only 2.0 cubic feet with the top stowed, and the shape of the space is interrupted by a huge domed area in the center to accommodate the rear axle assembly, so the space isn't conducive to anything but soft, pliable luggage that can be squished around to fit.
+There's only 5.4 cubic feet of space under the decklid with the top up, only 2.0 cubic feet with the top stowed, and the shape of the space is interrupted by a huge domed area in the center, so the space isn't conducive to anything but soft, pliable luggage that can be squished around to fit.

 The handling capability of the Saturn Sky is excellent.
 We've found the Sky wonderful fun on country roads.
-Saturn says it will pull 0.9g on the skid pad, world-class for a car in this price class.
+Saturn says it will make 0.9g cornering force on a skid pad, world-class for a car in this price class.
 The steering is accurate and nicely weighted.
-The ride quality is what you would expect from a short-wheelbase car with big, fat heavy tires and wheels, smooth and pleasant on good pavement, but harsh on railroad tracks and bad pavement.
-The Sky has a 53/47 front/rear weight balance and four meaty 245/45R18 tires.
+The ride quality is what you would expect from a short-wheelbase car with big, fat heavy tires and wheels; smooth and pleasant on good pavement, but harsh on railroad tracks and bad pavement.
+The Sky has a 53/47 front/rear weight balance and four large 245/45R18 tires.

-Best of all, the 2.0-liter turbo-motor delivers significantly better highway mileage, rating 28 mpg Highway by the EPA.
+Best of all, the 2.0-liter turbocharged engine delivers significantly better highway mileage, rating 28 mpg Highway by the EPA.
 As with the base engine, premium fuel is recommended for maximum performance (but not required).

-One of the attributes we like best about the Sky is its powerful, progressive braking, with very little slop at the top of the pedal before deceleration starts.
-These are big discs brakes for such a small car, and they work very well and very consistently.
+One of the attributes we like best about the Sky is its powerful, progressive braking, with very little play at the top of the pedal before deceleration starts.
+These are big disc brakes for such a small car, and they work very well and very consistently.